 You should also have signed up for an AdSense account.
 If not, and you want to have an overview of the entire procedure, read my article How to Add Google Advertisements to Your Blog or Website.

 Log into your AdSense account and click "AdSense Setup".
 A new page will load.
 Click "AdSense for Content".
 You will be taken through a series of steps that lets you choose the type of advert you want for your site, as well as customize its size and colours.
 This is necessary because everyone's site looks different, and you will want to change the ad to suit your site's design.

-When you are through customising your advertisement to your satisfaction, click "Submit and Get Code".
+When you are through customising ("customizing" in other variants of English) your advertisement to your satisfaction, click "Submit and Get Code".
 You will be given a snippet of code to insert into your web page.
 Click somewhere inside the box with this code.
 The code will automatically be selected.
 Then click your right button on your mouse and select "Copy".

 Start up Dreamweaver and load the page where you want to insert the ad.
 Adverts can be inserted anywhere on your web page.
 Their placement on the page depends entirely on you.
 Common places where people place ads include the side panel, the top of the page, or even within your page's main content.

 Note that there is a trade-off involved in your ad placement.
 Advertisements that are placed in a prominent position on your web page, such as embedded right in the middle of your content, get better clicks and hence better income.
 This is because more people actually see those advertisements when they're right under their noses.
 However, putting ads in this position also puts off some visitors, since they interrupt the flow of reading when they're looking at your site.

 Advertisements that are tucked away in obscure places on the web page, such as the placements you see on thesitewizard.com, tend to fare poorly, since most people don't notice them.
 (If they don't see the ad, they won't realise that it is relevant to them, and therefore they won't click it.)
 However, such placements makes your website more pleasant to use for your visitors.